-- after startup in November 2014.

-- salami production.Focus on the problem of "foreign objects", i.e. objects that do not belong in the

-- two above-mentioned focus areas.
+- Consolidation of the slicing department after startup in November 2014 - Focus on stability and reproducibility of salami production. - Focus on the problem of "foreign objects", i.e. objects that do not belong in the products. - Reduction in quality costs as a result of the two above-mentioned focus areas.